-Place your fingers on the resting position is found by letting your index fingers find the two little knobs in the middle on your keyboard.
+Place your fingers on the resting position is found by letting your index fingers find the two little knobs in the middle of your keyboard.
 Place them on these keys and let each finger rest on this row of keys.
 The knobs can be found without even looking down.

 The color codes indicate which fingers are responsible for which keys.
 Do not let your fingers slip out of the designated area!

 Got it?
 Ok, now practice.
-Do not look at the keyboard unless you really need to.
+Do not look at the keyboard unless you need to.
 Always look at what you are writing on the screen.
 In the beginning, you will be glancing down all the time and this is okay.

-Do not obsess over mistakes
+Don’t obsess over mistakes

 Write everything down before you start correcting any mistake you may have made.
 Only THEN do you go back and correct it.
 Never obsess and correct mistakes as you are typing things it out.
 Correcting as you go kills ideas, productivity, and your typing speed.
-The backspace key should not be used until you have written everything down.
+The backspace key should not be used until you’ve written everything down.

 Messed up bad?
-Leave the mistakes behind by making a few newlines and start over while you are still in that good writing place.
+Leave the mistakes behind by making a few new lines and start over while you are still in that good writing place.

 Pro-tip: Learn the keyboard shortcut for toggling your text editor’s proofing function to get rid of any distraction.